stevecrozz/lithostech.com/_posts/2011-02-22-hp-02-continuous-ink-system-for-my-c7280.markdown

 <!--more-->

+{%
+  responsive_image
+    path: static/img/full/2011/ciss/100_0338.jpg
-{% picture thumbnail-left 2011/ciss/100_0338.jpg alt="hp photosmart c7280 loaded with crappy hp ink" %}
+    alt: "hp photosmart c7280 loaded with crappy hp ink"
+    class: "img-float-left"
-There's also five separate colors and one black, but that's not a huge problem until you combine it with the thing I hate most about this ink system.
+  %} There's also five separate colors and one black, but that's not a huge problem until you combine it with the thing I hate most about this ink system.
 If you run out of any color, or if a color simply "expires", you cannot print at all, even in monochrome.
 Even all this wouldn't bother me except for what I think it means.
 It's obvious to me that HP designed this ink system primarily to sell print cartridges (at an enormous profit).
 All the arguments about protecting the user from ruining the printer by running expired or low print cartridges is nonsense.
 Everything about this system is specifically designed to extract as much money as possible from users buying ink.